-Journeychurch was born in October 2010, when a pastor and his wife took a leap of faith to follow God’s leading, even though doing so took them out of the security of a traditional denomination.
 On a Wednesday afternoon, Pastors Tom and Terrie Wallace had several hours to move their belongings from a church building and say a hurried, word-of-mouth farewell to their beloved congregation, not knowing what would happen next.
-Later that night, their entire staff showed up at the front door of their home, determined to follow them in ministry.
-That Sunday, at a public park in Myrtle Beach, over 300 people showed up to worship together as a newly formed body that would soon be dubbed journeychurch.
+Later that night, their entire staff showed up at the front door of their home, determined to follow them in Christian ministry.
+That Sunday, at a public park in Myrtle Beach, over 300 people showed up to worship and fellowship together as a newly formed body that would soon be dubbed Journey Church.

 In 2014, the church moved to a new facility in the heart of the Burgess community, where it solidified its vision and place as a beacon of the love of Christ.
 Journey joined forces with the St. James schools, Burgess Community Center, and other churches in the area to serve the community, through efforts such as Backpack Buddies, school supply drives, distribution of hundreds of quilts, Thanksgiving dinners, Christmas giving, Winshape Camp scholarships, Fellowship of Christian Athletes, and fundraising for various charitable efforts.

-Meanwhile, Journeychurch continues to be a friend to the community and a safe place for those seeking the grace and love of Jesus Christ in an ever-changing world.
+Journey Church continues to be a friend to the Christian community and a safe place for those seeking the grace and love of Jesus Christ in an ever-changing world.